 Sydney’s weather is warmer than Melbourne’s.
 If you like hotter weather, choose Sydney.
 The coldest time in Sydney is in the single digits; most winters are above 10 degrees.
 The ski resorts in the Snowy Mountains are closer to Sydney.

-Sydney’s CBD is larger than Melbourne’s and has more attractions – the Opera House, University of Sydney, Harbour Bridge, Circular Quay, Darling Harbour and more.
+Compared to Melbourne’s, Sydney’s CBD is larger and has more natural attractions, including the Opera House, Harbour Bridge, Circular Quay, Darling Harbour, and more.
 Sydney is also known for its beautiful beaches, and there are great beaches within a 30-minute drive of the city, such as Bondi, Manly, and more.
 In comparison, Melbourne’s beaches are rather ordinary.
+But Melbourne has its own charm.
+If you are an enthusiast of the city’s cultural attractions, diving into Melbourne is your perfect lifestyle.
+The most famous activities in Melbourne are arts, coffee, street cultures, and a vibrant social vibe.

 Sydney vs Melbourne: Cost of Living